 Though it may not look it at first glance, Wenceslas Square is more than a string of strip clubs and currency booths – at least it is to me.
 My job as a journalist first brought me to the Czech Republic some 30 years ago, and the square has always left me with a feeling of strangeness and mystery.
-As I researched the article, I tried to tap into that odd energy I’d always felt here and to peel away a bit at the square’s façade.
+As I researched the article, I tried to tap into that odd energy I’d always felt here and to peel away a bit at the square’s façades.

-My aim was to dig deeper into the history, architecture, culture and psychology of the space, which has stood at the heart of Prague for six centuries (it began life as a horse market in the 14th century).
+My aim was to dig deeper into the history, architecture, culture and psychology of a space that has stood at the heart of Prague for six centuries (it began life as a horse market in the 14th century).
 I wanted to take the pulse of the place, both during the day and at night.
-In this effort, I discovered quirks and features that tell stories not just from the past, but also reveal some of the contradictions of modern life in the Czech Republic.
+I discovered quirks and features that tell stories not just from the past but also reveal some of the contradictions of modern life in the Czech Republic.

 My own first memories of Wenceslas Square are hazy.
 It was some time in the 1980s – possibly in 1987.
 At the time, I was a naïve, twenty-something reporter for a publishing outfit affiliated with the “The Economist,” based in Vienna.
 I was visiting Prague on a business trip and I remember taking a meal at the "Automat Koruna," a popular cafeteria that once occupied the ground floor of today’s Palác Koruna on the lower end of the square.

 During those times, it was mandatory for Western journalists to be accompanied by a local translator, and on this day I was accompanied by “Arnold,” a tired-looking Czech man in his late 50s whose job it was to help me navigate the city.